ids-s1-21/website/content/_index.en.md

 <br>

 <p style="font-size:90%">
-This online work is licensed under a <a rel="license" href="https://creativecommons.org/licenses/by-sa/4.0/">Creative Commons Attribution-ShareAlike 4.0 International</a> licence.
-Visit <a id="licence">here</a> for more information.
-Much of these materials have been adapted from <a href="https://datasciencebox.org/">Data Science in a Box</a> by Mine Çetinkaya-Rundel, which is under the same licence.
+This online work is licensed under a <a rel="license" href="https://creativecommons.org/licenses/by-sa/4.0/">Creative Commons Attribution-ShareAlike 4.0 International</a> licence (visit <a id="licence">here</a> for more information).
+These materials have been adapted from <a href="https://datasciencebox.org/">Data Science in a Box</a> by Mine Çetinkaya-Rundel, which is under the same licence.
 </p>
 <img src="https://licensebuttons.net/l/by-sa/4.0/88x31.png" alt="Creative Commons License" style="border-width:0"/></a>